-The University of Kansas School of the Arts, which is housed under the College of Liberal Arts and Sciences offers a BFA or a BA in Visual Arts.
+The University of Kansas School of the Arts, which is housed under the College of Liberal Arts and Sciences offers a BFA or a BA, as well as a MA in Visual Arts.
 The degrees are divided into eight specializations which are Ceramics, Drawing & Painting, Expanded Media, Metalsmithing/Jewelry, Printmaking, Sculpture, Textiles, and Visual Art Education.
 The undergraduate program also includes a Professional Activities Seminar that helps prepare seniors for gallery representation, graduate school application, and alternative career options.
 If students so choose, they may further their education and work towards a Masters in Fine Arts.
 Individuals graduating with a degree in art often are self-employed, may have multiple jobs at one time, and often teach at some point in their lives.

-Art Education: Involves educating others, including children through senior citizens, on art techniques or history, often in a school, community, or healthcare organization
+Art Education: Involves educating others, including children through senior citizens, on art techniques or history, often in a school, community, or healthcare organization.

-Corporate Art: Includes assisting companies with corporate art collections and/or communications
+Corporate Art: Includes assisting companies with corporate art collections and/or communications.

-Entrepreneurship: Allows individuals to utilize their talents in art and business to start their own art-based business or organization
+Entrepreneurship: Allows individuals to utilize their talents in art and business to start their own art-based business or organization.

-Professional Artist: Involves using artistic talents to create and sell art for profit
+Professional Artist: Involves using artistic talents to create and sell art for profit.

-Freelance Work: Entails utilizing one’s network and resources to contract with individuals, companies, or organizations to complete project-based assignments
+Freelance Work: Entails utilizing one’s network and resources to contract with individuals, companies, or organizations to complete project-based assignments.

 - AIC - online career resources from a professional organization for those interested in the conservation of historic and artistic works